JoeyDeVries/Cell/README.md

 	1. Define Bone structure on top of current scene hierarchy system.
 	2. Load skeletal mesh from Assimp as skeletal hierarchy as well?
 Think of different design solutions that would work well in current environment.
 	3. Animation blending.
+13. Complete code cleanup (re-factor where relevant), focussing on readability and maintainability.
+There are still a lot of items that do work, but could be better organized.
+14. Document the entire engine, describing architectural and semantic choices where relevant.
+Also include a walkthrough guide describing the best file order to start reading/understanding the engine.
+15. Configure cross-platform build files (there's currently 0 build support).